d4n3sh/thedaneshproject/content/posts/2007-01-23-setting-the-root-password-on-mysql.md

 -> set password=password(&#8220;password&#8221;) (Sets the root password to &#8220;password&#8221;)
 -> where user=&#8221;root&#8221;;
 4. # reload privileges; (Reloads the grant tables)
-That&#8217;s it, the next time you want to get the MySQL console up you&#8217;ll have to run #mysql -u root -p to get the password prompt.
+That's it, the next time you want to get the MySQL console up you'll have to run #mysql -u root -p to get the password prompt.

  [Post-Installation Setup and Testing at MySQL][3]